TJVB/laravel-mail-catchall/README.md

 [![License](https://poser.pugx.org/tjvb/laravel-mail-catchall/license)](https://packagist.org/packages/tjvb/laravel-mail-catchall)

 ## Why
 The target is to catch all the mail send by Laravel and send it to a configured email adres.
-We found it usefull to
+We found it usefull to use it for acceptance environments where the client can check all the mail that is send by the application.
+This also catch the email that is send by a queue runner or an artisan command.

+## Alternative
+If you just want to see the mail directly and don't use a queue or artisan task to send the mail.
+You can use the Laravel Mail Preview Driver from Mohamed Said [https://github.com/themsaid/laravel-mail-preview](https://github.com/themsaid/laravel-mail-preview)

 ## Installation
 You can install the Laravel Mail Catcher with composer with the command: `composer require tjvb/laravel-mail-catchall`